Sparta: Constitution

 Sparta was an oligarchy.
 The state was ruled by two hereditary kings of the Agiad and Eurypontid families, both supposedly descendants of Heracles and equal in authority, so that one could not act against the power and political enactments of his colleague.

-The duties of the kings were primarily religious, judicial, and military.
+The duties of the kings were primarily religious, judicial, and martial.
 As chief priests of the state, they maintained communication with the Delphian sanctuary, whose pronouncements exercised great authority in Spartan politics.
 In the time of Herodotus c.
-450 BC, their judicial functions had been restricted to cases dealing with heiresses (epikleroi), adoptions and the public roads (the meaning of the last term is unclear in Herodotus' text and has been interpreted in a number of ways).
+450 BC, their judicial functions had been restricted to cases dealing with heiresses (epikleroi), adoptions and the public roads (the meaning of the last term is unclear in Herodotus's text and has been interpreted in a number of ways).
 Aristotle describes the kingship at Sparta as "a kind of unlimited and perpetual generalship" (Pol. iii.
 1285a), while Isocrates refers to the Spartans as "subject to an oligarchy at home, to a kingship on campaign" (iii.
 24).

 Civil and criminal cases were decided by a group of officials known as the ephors, as well as a council of elders known as the Gerousia.
 The Gerousia consisted of 28 elders over the age of 60, elected for life and usually part of the royal households, and the two kings.
 High state decisions were discussed by this council, who could then propose policies to the damos, the collective body of Spartan citizenry, who would select one of the alternatives by vote.

 Royal prerogatives were curtailed over time.
 From the period of the Persian wars, the king lost the right to declare war and was accompanied in the field by two ephors.
 He was supplanted by the ephors also in the control of foreign policy.
 Over time, the kings became mere figureheads except in their capacity as generals.
 Political power was transferred to the ephors and Gerousia.

 An assembly of citizens called the Ekklesia was responsible for electing men to the Gerousia for life.